mmistakes/minimal-mistakes/_posts/2023-03-13-student-survey.markdown

 [Subject description on the faculty Web](https://fel.cvut.cz/en/education/bk/predmety/58/33/p5833906.html){: .btn .btn--info}

-41 of 64 students passed the course in the winter semester of 2022/2023.
+Total number of 41 out of 64 students passed the course in the winter semester of 2022/2023.
 The subsequent annual survey showed generally positive reviews with an average score of 1.36 (on the scale 1-5, lower is better).
 Main feedback was towards the organizational and technical aspects of the course, and it will be taken into account for the next year.